Rex Heuermann's house

 Rex Heuermann is 6’4" and roughly 275 lbs.

 He was born on September 13th, 1963.
-According to neighbors, he grew up at this house in Massapequa Park on Long Island.
+His neighbors said that he grew up at this house in Massapequa Park on Long Island.

 His parents were Delores and Theodore J. Heuermann.
 His father passed away in 1975.